juju/docs/src/en/commands.md

    _--name  (= )_

-   only show pools with these names
+   Only show pools with these names

    _-o, --output (= "")_